PioneerAPCS-20/Assignment5/README.md

 # Assignment 5

-You will be using methods and fields from the `Math` class in order to generate points from a trigonometric function.
+You will be using functions and fields from the `Math` class in order to generate points from a trigonometric function.
 Please refer to your notes and the offical [Java docs](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Math.html).

 ## Specifications